-Edinburgh roadworks: scheduled road closures, temporary traffic lights and diversions
+Edinburgh roadworks: Scheduled road closures, temporary traffic lights and diversions

-This is everything you need to know about Edinburgh’s planned roadworks this week.
+Here are all of the published roadworks in Edinburgh which will start this week (w/c 24 June)

-This is a comprehensive list of road closures due to start from Monday 17 June until Sunday 23 June according to the City of Edinburgh Council website available here.
+This is a comprehensive list of all of the road closures due to start from Monday 24 June until Sunday 30 June according to the City of Edinburgh Council website.

 Google